google/comprehensive-rust/src/chromium/interoperability-with-cpp/error-handling.md

       and cannot be stored in `UniquePtr<T>`.

 * The `E` part of `Result<T, E>` can be:
-    - Returned as a boolean (e.g. with `true` representing success, and `false` representing failure)
+    - Returned as a boolean (e.g. `true` representing success, and `false` representing failure)
-    - Preserving error details is in theory possible (e.g. translating a Rust `enum` into a shared, non-exhaustive C++/Rust enumeration), but so far hasn't been needed in practice.
+    - Preserving error details is in theory possible, but so far hasn't been needed in practice.

 [0]: https://cxx.rs/binding/result.html